mapninja/CartoDB_Odyssey_Tutorial_for_Story_Maps/ReadMe.md

 * Go through the following [CartoDB Academy courses:](http:/academy.cartodb.com/)
  * [Online Mapping for Beginners](http://academy.cartodb.com/courses/01-beginners-course.html#) - Basic concepts of online mapping
  * [Introduction to Map Design](http://academy.cartodb.com/courses/02-design-for-beginners.html) - Master the basics of designing data for your maps!
-* Learn more about [MarkDown](http://daringfireball.net/projects/markdown/), which is the text editing 'language' you will use to create the content in your Odyssey.js Story Map (It's also what this tutorial is written in!).
+* Learn more about [MarkDown](http://daringfireball.net/projects/markdown/), which is the text /ing 'language' you will use to create the content in your Odyssey.js Story Map (It's also what this tutorial is written in!).
 * Take a look at these pages from the w3schools.com:
  * [HTML img Tag](http://www.w3schools.com/tags/tag_img.asp) - We'll use this to turn our image URL into the image in our pop-ups
  * [HTML a Tag](http://www.w3schools.com/tags/tag_a.asp) - We'll use this to turn our Link URLs into actual links in our pop-ups